Oundle RFC

 Oundle Rugby Club is an English rugby union club based in Oundle, Northamptonshire.
 The first XV team currently play in National League 2 East – tier 4 of the English rugby union system – following promotion from Regional 1 South East at the end of the 2024–25 season.
 The club also run 2nd and 3rd XVs, an Oundle Vets XV, under-18s and a range of junior teams.

-The club was formed in 1976, and in the early years of the league system the club played in the lower levels of the East Midlands leagues.
-The club won promotion from Midlands 4 East (South) in 2014 and this saw the start of the club's rise to the fifth tier of the English rugby union system.
+The club was formed in 1976 and in the early years of the league system the club played in the lower levels of the East Midlands leagues.
+The club won promotion from Midlands 4 East (South) in 2014 and this saw the start of the club's rise to the fourth tier of the English rugby union system.